refinery-platform/refinery-platform/README.rst

     $ pip install -r deployment/requirements.txt

-Use fabricrc.sample to update or initialize ~/fabricrc, for example:
+Use fabricrc.sample to update or initialize Fabric configuration, for example:

 .. code-block:: bash